ServiceNow/azimuth/docs/docs/user-guide/smart-tag-analysis.md

 The Smart Tag Analysis shows the proportion of samples that have been tagged by each smart tag family, broken down by [**prediction outcomes**](../key-concepts/outcomes.md), along with sample counts and prediction accuracies.
+If no pipeline is selected, only the sample count will be available.

 The analyses associated with each smart tag family may also be associated with a specific model behavior, failure mode, and/or approach to address any issues.
 For example,